 Police were unable to provide any reports in which the struggle for equal rights led to violence.
 Only an isolated incident in which a demonstrator had a knife confiscated.

 A black 14-year-old apparently pulled a knife when a couple of white boys began heckling him.
 On-site police monitoring the protest confiscated the pocketknife, and let the protester go shortly after, according to a story published in the Aug.
-21, 1958, Oklahoma City Times.
-Nobody was hurt.
+21, 1958, Oklahoma City Times

 On a separate occasion, Sgt.
 Bill Maulding was quoted saying, "We're going to try and keep from having trouble,” in reference to a white man who had purchased ice cream for about 10 of the protesters.
 The protesters refused to accept the ice cream on principal, and tension arose.